Wasserstein Convergence Guarantees for a General Class of Score-Based Generative Models: Analysis: Proofs of the Main Results

 \begin{proposition} Assume that $p_{0}$ is $m_{0}$-strongly-log-concave.
 Then, we have

 where $c(t)$ is given in \eqref{c:t:defn}. \end{proposition}

 The main challenge in analyzing the SDE $\mathbf{z}_t$ lies in studying the term $\nabla\log p_{T-t}(\mathbf{z}_{t})$.
 In general, this term is neither linear in $\mathbf{z}_t$ nor admits a closed-form expression.
-However, when $p_{0}$ is strongly log-concave, we are able to show that $\nabla_{\mathbf{x}}\log p_{T-t}(\mathbf{x})$ is also strongly log-concave.
+However, when $p_{0}$ is strongly log-concave, we are able to show that $\log p_{T-t}(\mathbf{x})$ is also strongly concave.
 This fact, together with It\^{o}'s formula for SDEs, allows us to establish Proposition~\ref{thm:1}.
-The proof of Propostion~\ref{thm:1} is given in Section~\ref{sec:thm1}.
+The proof of Proposition~\ref{thm:1} is given in Section~\ref{sec:thm1}.